EarthHuman World

 Also, I made the attached graphic (below) to show what I mean.
 Because these three photographs exemplify the most impressive aurora displays I’ve seen.
 The skies in the top row of images are de-saturated by color (green, yellow, red, magenta, purple, blue) to show what I saw with my eyes.

-Composition with 3 images at top and 3 at bottom.
+Composition with 6 images of auroras.
 The top images show grey and pale tones while images at bottom show more colors.

 Camera settings for aurora